DanielKocan/DanielKocan.github.io/_projects/(7) Platformer_Pitfall.md

 # 💡 What I Learned
 This was one of my most valuable learning experiences because:

-* I built all core systems myself: rendering from Tiled, input, physics, collisions, state management.
+* I built almost all core systems myself: rendering from Tiled, input, physics, collisions, state management.
 * I improved my understanding of math and geometry as applied to 2D games.
 * I got hands-on practice with tooling workflows: using Perforce for version control, Visual Studio for development, and Tiled for level design.
 * I learned how to manage a full game project solo, from prototype to working product.